boedah/robo-drush/README.md

 Runs Drush commands in stack.
 You can define global options for all commands (like Drupal root and uri).

-The option -y is always set, as it makes sense in a task runner.
+The option -y assumed by default but can be overridden on calls to `exec()` by passing `false` as the second parameter.

 ## Table of contents